Leonard-David/Cuts-and-Curls/README.md

-# Cuts & Curls
+# Verve Book

 <img width="600" height="255" alt="logo2" src="https://github.com/user-attachments/assets/2e513068-0cbc-43c5-a5fa-b10409ccae54" />

-## 1. What is "Cuts & Curls"?
+## 1. What is "Verve Book"?

-Cuts & Curls is a proposed mobile application designed specifically for student barbers and hairdressers at the University of Namibia.
+Verv Book is a proposed mobile application designed specifically for student barbers and hairdressers at the University of Namibia.
 It is an all-in-one digital tool that integrates appointment booking, business marketing, and basic financial tracking functionalities into a single, user-friendly platform.
 The app aims to replace inefficient manual methods like walk-ins and WhatsApp messaging, providing a professional and streamlined system for student entrepreneurs to manage their grooming businesses.

 ## 2. What is it About and Why is it Being Developed?